redhat-performance/quads/README.md

    -  *wipe* (whether to reprovision machines going into this cloud, default is 1 or wipe.

 #### QUADS VLAN Options ####

+This pertains to the internal interfaces that QUADS will manage for you to move sets of hosts between environments based on a schedule.
+For setting up optional publicly routable VLANS please see the [QUADS public vlan setup steps](/docs/switch-host-setup.md#define-optional-public-vlans)

-   -  VLAN design (optional, will default to 0 below)
+   -  VLAN design (optional, will default to `qinq: 0` below)

    - ```qinq: 0``` (default) qinq VLAN separation by interface: primary, secondary and beyond QUADS-managed interfaces all match the same VLAN membership across other hosts in the same cloud allocation.
 Each interface per host is in its own VLAN, and these match across the rest of your allocated hosts by interface (all nic1, all nic2, all nic3, all nic4 etc).